Kindly note that the 2015 bursary applications are now closed.

 - Pupils holding or working towards a matric exemption with a minimum of 60% in English and Mathematics (not Maths Literacy) and a 50% pass rate in all other subjects

-Find out the qualifying criteria and course requirements for the 2015 Investec Bursary
+Find out about the minimum academic requirements for the 2015 Investec Bursary

 This infographic details all the documents you will need in order to submit your 2015 Investec Bursary application.

-Investec contributes a partial bursary of R70 000 per year towards study-related expenses.
-To cover any shortfall, applicants are thus advised to also apply through the Financial Aid Office of their university of choice for a study loan from the National Student Financial Scheme (NSFAS).
+Investec contributes a partial bursary of R75 000 per year towards study-related expenses.
+To cover any shortfall, applicants are thus advised to apply for additional funding through the Financial Aid Office of their university of choice for a study loan from the National Student Financial Scheme (NSFAS).

 Why apply for an Investec bursary?